July 9, 2019 – Manila, Philippines

 The Doctor also warned that not only Juan Brew is at risk of being fined and having their business license revoked, but that any establishment that sold the unapproved liquor also faces the same consequences.

-The (DOH) has also joined in the investigation and both agencies announced that all Cosmic Carabao Gin is under recall.
+The Philippine Department of Health (DOH) has also joined in the investigation and both agencies announced that all Cosmic Carabao Gin is under recall.
 DOH officials confirmed that both victims showed symptoms of methanol poisoning.

 Juan Brew issued an official statement on their Facebook page, and all press inquiries have received the same response.
 “Juan Brew Inc is verifying the reports and information that has come to our attention.
 We would like to emphasize that our company is dedicated to the highest standard in processing our products and put the health of the consumer above all.
 For any inquiries from the public and from members of the media, we would gladly address them on our official email official(at)juanbrew(dot)com.”